 Sara’s job was to repair and modify aircraft structures and structural components.
-It entailed removing and installing aircraft subsystem assemblies and components such as engines, rotors, transmissions, mechanical flight controls and their components.
-Sara also needed to service and lubricate aircraft and subsystems; safely prepare aircraft for inspections and maintenance checks and services; and perform limited maintenance operational checks and troubleshoot aircraft systems using special tools and test equipment.
+It entailed removing and installing aircraft subsystem assemblies and components such as engines, rotors, transmissions, mechanical flight controls, and components.
+Sara also needed to service and lubricate aircraft and subsystems; safely prepare aircraft for inspections and maintenance checks and services, and perform limited maintenance operational checks and troubleshoot aircraft systems using special tools and test equipment.

 Sara’s job was strenuous.
 She needed to work on ladders and ramps, lift heavy objects from time to time, and had to work in a shop where the environment was drafty, noisy, and dirty.